donato-casiello/meetus/README.md

 # MeetUs
-Django application for real-time chat and video call.
+Django project for real-time text chat and group video call.

 Final project for the Harvard CS50's Web Programming with Python and JavaScript.